Most Frequently asked Networking Interview Questions and Answers with Pictorial Representation for your easy understanding:

 Q #31) Explain the characteristics of networking?

-Ans) The main characteristics of networking are mentioned below,
+Answer: The main characteristics of networking are mentioned below:

 - Topology: This deals with how the computers or nodes are arranged in the network.
 The computers are arranged physically or logically.

-- Protocols: Deals with the process how the computers communicate with one another.
+- Protocols: Deals with the process of how computers communicate with one another.

-- Medium: This is nothing but the medium used by the computers for communication.
+- Medium: This is nothing but the medium used by computers for communication.

 Q #32) How many types of modes are used in data transferring through networks?

-1) Simplex: Data transferring which takes place only in one direction is called Simplex.
+- Simplex: Data transferring which takes place only in one direction is called Simplex.
 In Simplex mode, the data gets transferred either from sender to receiver or from receiver to sender.
+For Example, Radio signal, the print signal given from computer to printer, etc.

-3) Full Duplex: Data transferring happens in both directions that too simultaneously.
+- Full Duplex: Data transferring happens in both directions that too simultaneously.
+For Example, Two-lane roads where traffic flows in both directions, communication through telephone, etc.

-Q #33) Name the different types of network topologies and brief its advantages?
+Q #33) Name the different types of network topologies and brief their advantages?

 Logical Topology deals with the flow of data over the networks.
-A Link is used to connect more than two devices of a network.
-And more than two links located nearby forms a topology.
+A link is used to connect more than two devices of a network.
+And more than two links located nearby form a topology.

 The advantage of bus topology is that it can be installed easily.
 And the disadvantage is that if the backbone cable breaks then the whole network will be down.